MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinapp-class.md

 ### Parameters

 *dwData*<br/>
 Specifies additional data.
 The value used depends on the value of the *nCmd* parameter.
+Defaults to `0x000F` which means [HH_HELP_CONTEXT](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/hh-help-context-command).

 *nCmd*<br/>
 Specifies the type of help requested.
-For a list of possible values and how they affect the *dwData* parameter, see the *uCommand* parameter described in About the HTMLHelp API Function in the Windows SDK.
+For a list of possible values and how they affect the *dwData* parameter, see the *uCommand* parameter described in the [HtmlHelpW](h/windows/desktop/api/htmlhelp/nf-htmlhelp-htmlhelpw) or [HtmlHelpA](/windows/desktop/api/htmlhelp/nf-htmlhelp-htmlhelpa) API functions in the Windows SDK.

 ### Remarks